Before connecting to our WebSocket API, ensure you have the following:

 }

-endpoint, the server will automatically send you the most recent 10 news items.
-This ensures you have immediate access to recent news without making additional requests.
+, the server automatically sends the 10 most recent news items.
+This gives you immediate access to current news without additional requests.

-Upon establishing a WebSocket connection to the market data endpoint, you must send a JSON-encoded message to authenticate and subscribe to data feeds for specific symbols.
+After connecting to the market data endpoint, send a JSON message to authenticate and subscribe to data feeds.

 {